 It’s still important to do your research before going to get your own glow-in-the-dark tattoo.
 While most tattoo shops have switched to the new light-reactive ink, the presence of phosphorus is still possible.
 Tattoo ink, in general, is not regulated by the FDA, so there is always the possibility that specific shops or artists still use non-safe pigment.
 Also, most major ink manufacturers don’t readily offer a list of ingredients, and even all-natural inks could still contain phosphorus (which is a natural chemical).
 While you may want to ditch the safety data in favor of a more vibrant tattoo, note that phosphorus-based inks could cause intense swelling, rashes, and burning.

 "My recommendation is to always ask about ingredients found in the tattoo pigment, to ensure there’s no phosphorous or any ingredients you may be allergic to," she says.
 Forte agrees, "I would ask your artist before getting any tattoos like this.
 Knowing what's going into your skin and body is very important."
 And just as with other tattoos, you should follow strict post-care recommendations.
-Dr. Nazarian recommends applying a think layer of Aquaphor after washing the area gently every day.
+Dr. Nazarian recommends applying a thick layer of Aquaphor after washing the area gently every day.

 Because of the uncertainty around what you’re putting into your skin, be sure you find an artist with a lot of glow-in-the-dark tattooing experience.
 You should also speak with your artist extensively about what ink they use.
 A good artist will understand your concerns and be able to put you at ease.
 Instead, inquire about using highly pigmented, UV-reactive ink.
 Such tattoos are naturally fluorescent, 100 percent vegan, and contain no additional chemicals.
 Getting a tattoo with UV reactive pigment is the exact same process as a normal tattoo—it just also glows!